Bhanu3487/WRF-setup/README.md

 ---

 ## Acknowledgments
-I extend my gratitude to Prof. Nipun Batra and Zeel Patel for their guidance and support.
+I sincerely thank Prof. Nipun Batra for his invaluable guidance, Zeel Patel for his dedicated support, and Jigisha for her crucial help with installations, all instrumental to this project's success.